SuavisLiu/Alternating-Direction-Implicit-ADI-for-2d-Heat-Equation/README.md

 ## Fun Fact about Trefethen

 He came up with BMI formula!!!
-He also publishs paper with his wife!!!
+He also published paper with his wife!!!